Parabola Examples In Real Life

 9. Sonar and Radar:

 Sonar (sound navigation and ranging) and radar (radio detection and ranging) systems employ parabolic reflectors to focus sound waves or radio waves, respectively.
-In sonar, the parabolic reflector focuses sound waves emitted by a transducer, allowing for the detection of objects underwater.
+Which means in sonar, the parabolic reflector focuses sound waves emitted by a transducer, allowing for the detection of objects underwater.
 Similarly, radar uses a parabolic antenna to focus radio waves, enabling the detection of aircraft, ships, and other objects at a distance.
 The parabolic reflector’s focusing ability allows for precise detection and ranging capabilities.

 10. Sports: